 9. Specify the terms and conditions

-Summarize everything you have promised to deliver so far.
-Include what you expect from your prospective buyer in return.
-Add the overall project timeline from start to end, as well as payment methods and payment schedule, incorporating these details into an online project management tool.
-This way, both of you will be clear on what is being agreed on.
+Summarize everything you’ve promised to deliver and what you expect from your potential client in return.
+Add the project timeline, payment methods and schedule, and consider using an online project management tool to keep both sides on the same page.

-This step is very important as it outlines all the legal aspects of the deal.
-That is why the terms and conditions section of your proposal needs to be as clear as possible.
+This part is crucial because it covers all the legal aspects of the deal.
+That’s why it’s important to keep the terms and conditions straightforward and clear.

 Modern Business Proposal